Derivative pricing as a transport problem: MPDATA solutions to Black-Scholes-type equations: American option valuation using MPDATA

 \subsection{Problem formulation}

 American options differ from the European ones only by allowing the holder to exercise at any time prior to expiry.
-Pricing of American options leads to a free boundary problem since there is boundary, not known in advance, that for any time $t$ separates the regions where it is either optimal to continue holding the option or optimal to exercise it immediately \citep[see e.g.][Sec.~12.3]{Joshi_2008}.
+Pricing of American options leads to a free boundary problem since there is a boundary, not known in advance, that for any time $t$ separates the regions where it is either optimal to continue holding the option or optimal to exercise it immediately \citep[see e.g.][Sec.~12.3]{Joshi_2008}.
+Under the herein embraced assumptions, notably without considering the so-called costs of carry \citep[][sec.~5.10]{Joshi_2008}, the boundary is unique (for a discussion of the more general setting, in which the boundary can bifurcate, see \citep{Battauz_et_al_2015}).
 In deriving eq.~(\ref{eq:noarb}), it was mentioned that the riskless portfolio $\Pi$ must evolve according to the risk-free interest rate $r$.
 This is because, over the lifetime of the option, if the portfolio had a rate of return less than $r$, an investor holding the portfolio would sell it for $\Pi$, invest $\Pi$ at the rate $r$, and buy the portfolio back at a later stage, making riskless profit.
 If the rate of return is greater than $r$, an investor would borrow $\Pi$ to buy the portfolio, and then sell it at a later time, paying back the debt and making riskless profit.
 The difference in the case of American options is that the latter case does not hold: in the intervening time between buying the portfolio and selling it, the investor runs the risk that the sold option would be exercised against them at any moment, changing the rate of return of the portfolio.
 This implies that the price process $f$ for American options only satisfies

 On the other hand, at any time $t$, $f(S,t) \geq P(S,t)$, where $P(S,t)$ is the payoff function of the option if it is exercised at time $t$.
 This is because of the no-arbitrage condition: if $f(S,t) < P(S,t)$, the holder of the option would exercise immediately, collect the payoff, and then use it to buy the option back at $f(S,t)$.
 Thus, for a standard put option with strike $K$,